The Ultimate Guide To Adobe Lightroom

 At least half of my travels so far have been solo.
 In term of photography, that means handing my camera over to pretty much anyone nearby who is willing to take a photo for me.
 As I’m sure you can imagine, some of my photos do require a bit of post-processing.
-Fortunately, I’ve grown as a photographer over the past few years by learning the ins and outs of Adobe Lightroom and developing my editing style.
+Fortunately, I’ve grown as a photographer over the past few years by learning the ins and outs of Adobe Lightroom and developing my own personal editing style.

 Below, you will find my ultimate guide to Adobe Lightroom and Lightroom Presets, which will take you through all of the steps, tips, tricks and resources that you need to master editing your images in Adobe Lightroom.
 I have included valuable information on Adobe Lightroom Desktop CC and Adobe Lightroom Mobile CC, along with travel photography tips and access to my very own Lightroom Presets!